1. 3 Good CV Examples for the First Job [2024]

 • Proves that your goals match the company’s vision.

-Your personal statement doesn’t have to be long.
+The personal statement in your first CV doesn’t have to be long.
 On the contrary, it should be concise and consist of 3–4 sentences at maximum, which is around 50–150 words.
 Answering the following questions will help you get straight to the point:

 • What adjectives describe you best as a young professional?